Skip Ribbon Commands

 • The necessary knowledge and skills to follow chosen senior secondary pathways

-• The preconditions for improved learning outcomes via a streamlined curriculum and higher-quality teaching and learning provisions
+• A streamlined curriculum and higher-quality teaching and learning provisions

 Benefits for teachers